 A lot of what you may consider your daily layers in town could even technically be your mid-layers on the trail as they will protect you from the elements but won’t be too warm for most conditions.

 I really love both but the dragon wool is a bit warmer and works better in real cold but many AT-thru-hikers have come to love the AG hoodie.

 Here is where people diverge into two distinct camps: the budget version, which will rely on buying cheap rain pants and similar gear.

 Replacing it on the trail if it gets damaged can work but leave you exposed should the cheap gear fail, or the much more expensive but impressive high-performance gear.

 If you have the money then the best way is to get quality gear, it will be lighter and more compact in your backpack leading to easier to carry loads.

 This will become like a second skin to you, many will continue to wear their puffy long after they complete their thru-hike as it is just so dang comfortable.

 A lot of what you want to consider when choosing your puffy is the weight, what material it is made out of (down or synthetic), how compressible it is, and of course the price.

-There are a lot of great options on the market but my personal favorite is the Zpacks Goose Down Jacket as goose down is just hands down the best performing down available and it is incredibly, possibly insanely, lightweight for cold-weather gear.
+There are a lot of great options on the market but for ultralight your choice has to be the Zpacks Goose Down Jacket as it is just hands down the best performing down available and it is incredibly, possibly insanely, lightweight for cold-weather gear.

 Camp Base Layers